Last updated on December 26th, 2021 at 11:21 am

-Mount Dora, St. Augustine and the Stephen Foster Folk Culture Center State Park work to offer the best holiday lights in Florida
+Mount Dora, St. Augustine and Stephen Foster Folk Culture Center State Park work to offer the best Christmas lights in Florida

 It’s a shame the days between Thanksgiving and Christmas are so full of shopping and events, because this is a terrific time to enjoy Florida’s natural beauty.

 One way to squeeze in a weekend is to combine the outing with your holiday celebrations.
 These three spots are also excellent places to hike, kayak, bicycle and explore Florida historic sites.